habedi/multi-vector-hnsw/README.md

 ### Benchmarks

-To can use `make bench-data` command to download the datasets used for the benchmarks.

 Run `BENCHMARK_DATASET=<dataset_name> make bench-run` to run the benchmarks for a specified dataset.
 At the moment, `<dataset_name>` can be one of `se_cs_768`, `se_ds_768`, or `se_pc_768`.

-See the [benches/README.md](benches/README.md) file for more information about the benchmarks and datasets.
+See [benches/README.md](benches/README.md) for more information about the benchmarks and datasets.

 ### Contributing